-Key to combining the transitory spaces of the live and electronic-based performances from the sixteen sub-projects and their fourteen physical and two virtual locations, as well as the five festival-based installation spaces and the opportunities for radio broadcast, was a software system called Sound Drifter located at the heart of the project in Linz.
+Key to combining the whole realm of transitory spaces made possible by the live, virtual, and broadcast performances was a software system called Sound Drifter located at the heart of the project in Linz.
 Sound Drifter "conceived of sounds as living beings in a dynamic system," and was programmed as a series of three virtual chambers.
-Within this series of computerized chambers the live streaming audio from the remote performance spaces circulated and were randomly sampled before being allowed to constantly move and interact with each other while being fed out via loudspeaker into the festival installation spaces, and randomly recorded and encoded as an MP3 live stream for simultaneous transmission and broadcast via the internet and radio, and fed back into the software system.9 The multidimensionality of the performance spaces, however, are not to be interpreted as silos of performance, but rather seen as sources, extensions, and adaptations of each other.
+Within this series of computerized chambers the live streaming audio from the remote performance spaces circulated and were randomly sampled before being allowed to constantly move and interact with each other while being fed out via loudspeaker into the festival installation spaces, and randomly recorded and encoded as an MP3 live stream for simultaneous transmission and broadcast via the internet and radio, and fed back into the software system.
+[8] The multidimensionality of the performance spaces, however, are not to be interpreted as silos of performance, but rather seen as sources, extensions, and adaptations of each other.
 While each of the sixteen locations may have produced sounds and images (via webcams) as origin points of performance, once released into the generative realm of the network, the notion of origin falls away, and the data that comprises the individual audiovisual components takes on a life of their own, living, interacting, breeding, and existing until the network infrastructure itself is unplugged, or individual elements endure limited capture on compact disc or become decontextualized via the confines of textual description, such as this one.

-In connecting the six spatiotemporally distinct locations of Melbourne, Weimar, Erfurt, Vancouver, Belgrade, and Vienna via live, broadcast, and networked sound, the March 2000 performance piece GATE-ways functions in similar fashion to Sound Drifting, by opening multiple channels of transmission where transcultural interaction, and transformational knowledge are permitted to thrive.
-Although the involvement of the alien productions team within the overall Sound Drifting project resided within the technically sophisticated virtual space of their sub-project Alien City, their imprint could also be seen on the creation and implementation of the technical infrastructure needed for the festival-based installation spaces as well.
-10 In contrast, GATEways showcases their talents in the conceptualization and realization of a multi-dimensional and multichannel sound-based performance.
-At the heart of the piece lies two intertwining concepts and philosophies regarding the signifying practices bound up within place and the physical manifestations of these within the notion of location:
+In connecting the six spatiotemporally distinct locations of Melbourne, Weimar, Erfurt, Vancouver, Belgrade, and Vienna via live, broadcast, and networked sound, GATEways functions by opening multiple channels of transmission where transcultural interaction and transformational knowledge are permitted to thrive.
+At the heart of the piece rest two intertwining concepts and philosophies regarding the signifying practices bound up within place and the physical manifestations of these within the notion of location:

-GATEways is a topographical project dealing with space in which various cultures go through a change of location.
+GATEways was a topographical project dealing with space in which various cultures go through a change of location.
 Dislocation, assimilation and cultural diversity are the main topics.
-Actual local sites, which (can) act as intercultural passages (gateways) become intersections of a global acoustic network, which in itself is a gateway.
-Locally bound soundscapes enter data pathways, traveling to other spaces.
-The idea of boundaries based on the stability of the locations collapses, wiping away the borders between them.11
+Actual local sites, which (can) act as intercultural passages ("GATEways") become intersections of a global acoustic network, which in itself is a gateway.
+Locally bound soundscapes enter data pathways, travelling to other spaces.
+The idea of boundaries based on the stability of the locations collapses, wiping away the borders between them.
+[9]